Matt-Roden/pokedex/README.md

 - The user will be able to login/logout with username and password.
 - The user will be able to save their favorite cards within their account.
 - The user will be able to play a game in the app.
+- More robust and smoother transitions between pages and elements